awsdocs/aws-iot-docs/developerguide/jobs-api.md

 An arbitrary string used to correlate a request with its reply\.

 `timestamp`
-The time, in milliseconds since the epoch\.
+The time, in seconds since the epoch\.

 `executionState`
 A [JobExecutionState](#jobs-mqtt-job-execution-state) object\.
 This field is included only when the `code` field has the value `InvalidStateTransition` or `VersionMismatch`\.
 This makes it unnecessary in these cases to perform a separate `DescribeJobExecution` request to obtain the current job execution status data\.